 Social media giants like Instagram and Facebook have primarily taken the lead, but most artists haven’t fully explored other platforms, like Pinterest, to help them distribute and promote their work.
-However, many artists use Pinterest to illustrate their creative process while promoting their own work for sale, and it can be an effective tool for building a following on a platform that isn’t as heavily trafficked as Instagram.
-So, how exactly does Pinterest work, and how can designers and artists use Pinterest to get more eyes on their work?
+Many artists use Pinterest to illustrate their creative process while promoting their own work for sale, and it can be an effective tool for building a following on a platform that isn’t as heavily trafficked as Instagram.
+So, how exactly does it work, and how can designers and artists use Pinterest to get more eyes on their work?

 Two artists with large digital presences in an effort to demystify the platform and obtain a better understanding of how artists use Pinterest.
 Artist and illustrator Nellie Le from Los Angeles and artist and teacher Tara Leaver from Cornwall in the United Kingdom described their vastly different Pinterest experiences while offering their advice on how to market art on Pinterest to promote your creative practice.